transmute-industries/draft-ietf-spice-charter/charter.md

 When received by an entity, a proof of the digital credential needs to be provided and verified, so that only the legitimate controller of the digital credential can take an advantage of its possession.

-The use of Trusted Applications (TAs) supported by a Trusted Execution Environment (TEE) may be essential for some use cases in order to provide a proof of control of a digital credential.

 Some holders may wish to carry more than one credential.
 These credentials, together with associated key material, can be stored in a identity digital wallet.